-SAMPLE AGREEMENT FOR WRITING A WEBSITE YOUR OWN SAMPLE AGREEMENT Assignment Writing the text (content) for a website for ABC Engineering.
-What does the assignment include?
-Stage 2: Presenting an outline of the site architecture (max.
-10 pages).
-Stage 3: Writing the text.
+Sample Agreement For Writing A Your Own Sample Agreement Assignment Writing the text (content) for a website for ABC Engineering What does the assignment include?
+Stage 2: Presenting an outline of the site architecture (max 10 pages) Stage 3: Writing the text.
 Stage 4: Delivering first draft.
-Stage 5: Corrections.
-Stage 6: Delivering final draft.
-Stage 7: Proofreading of the text in its final web format.
-What does the assignment not include?
-This assignment is for writing only, and does not include the web design or the technical posting of the website on the Internet.
-Start date 20 January 200x Delivery date 20 February 200x Delivery method Final text to be emailed to ABC Engineering and their website designer.
-The price €1,000 + €210 VAT = €1210.
-Payment terms €350 + VAT with order; €350 + VAT on delivery; €300 + VAT 30 days after delivery.
-Materials cost included?
-Yes.
-Travel cost included?
-1 visit to the customer's premises to collect the initial information - further visits requested by the customer will be charged at €100 each.
-Extra costs not included If the client makes more corrections after the final draft, there will be a surcharge of €100 per round of corrections - If the client requires more than the agreed 10 web pages, there will be a surcharge of €50 per page.
+Stage 5: Corrections Stage 6: Delivering final draft.
+Stage 7: Proofreading of the text in its final web format What does the assignment not include?
+This assignment is for writing only, and does not include the web design for the technical posting of the website on the internet Start Date 20 January 200X Delivery Date 20 February 200X Delivery method Final text to be emailed to ABC Engineering and their website designer The price €1.000 + €210 VAT = €1210 Payment terms €350 + VAT with order; €350 + VAT on delivery; €300 + VAT 30 days after delivery Materials cost included?
+Yes Travel cost included?
+1 visit to the customer's premises to collect the initial information- further visits requested by the customer will be charged at g100 each Extra costs not included If the client makes more corrections after the final draft, there will be a surcharge of €100 per round of corrections-if the client requires more than the agreed 10 web pages, there will be a surcharge of €50 per page